mikedijkstra/totalizer-old/README.md

 # Totalizer - Calculate important metrics in your Rails application.

-Provides tools to Ruby on Rails developers to create calculations for acquisition, activation, engagement, retention and churn.
+Provides tools to Ruby on Rails developers to create calculations for Acquisition, Activation, Engagement, Retention and Churn.

-## Installation
+### Installation

 Add this line to your application's Gemfile: